-The presence of DNA in mammalian cell cytoplasm triggers an immune response by binding to a dimeric enzyme, which inserts between DNA double helices to form the “rungs” of a ladder-like structure, as an LMU team has now shown.
+The presence of DNA in mammalian cell cytoplasm triggers an immune response by binding to a dimeric enzyme, which inserts between DNA double helices to form the “rungs” of a ladder-like structure, as an Karl-Peter Hopfner and his team has now shown.

 Complex consisting of cGAS dimers and cytosolic DNA.
 (K.-P. Hopfner, LMU)